 Certificate E

+Land Ownership Certificate

-wnership Certificate otice under Regulation 15 of the Town and Country Planning (Development Management Procedure) (Scotland)
+Certificate and Notice under Regulation 15 of the Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013

-Regulations 2013

 Certificate E

-I hereby certify th at -
+I hereby certify that -

-other than myself/the applicant was the owner of any part of the land to which the application relates at the beginning of as ending with the date of the application.
+(1) - No person other than myself/the applicant was the owner of any part of the land to which the application relates at the beginning of the period 21 days ending with the date of the application.

 (2) - The land to which the application relates constitutes or forms part of an agricultural holding and there are no agricultural tenants

 Or

-other than myself/the applicant was the owner of any part of the land to which the application relates at the beginning of as ending with the date of the application.
+(1) - No person other than myself/the applicant was the owner of any part of the land to which the application relates at the beginning of the period 21 days ending with the date of the application.

 (2) - The land to which the application relates constitutes or forms part of an agricultural holding and there are agricultural tenants.

 Name:

 Address:

-Date of Service of f Notice:
+L Date of Service of Notice:

-(4) - I have/The applicant has taken reasonable steps, as listed below, to ascertain the names and addresses of the other owners or

-ts and have/has been unable to do so -
+(4) - I have/The ap agricultural tenants oplicant has taken reasonable steps, as listed below, to ascertain the names and addresses of the other owners or s and have/has been unable to do so -

 Signed: nicholas john hobson

 On behalf of: Mr Craig Rankin

 Date: 21/02/2024

 T Please tick here to certify this Certificate.